All Episodes

 They nailed the look of the set.

-Um, probably what is the probably what is a woman is a pretty famous one, or um, would you like a hat?
+Um, probably what is the probably what is a woman is a pretty famous one or um, would you like a hat?

-I would have to think about it.
+But no, look, There's so many, I would have to think about it.

 And so, but I look forward to just kind of all the little small details.

-And honestly, with like the security behind me, uh, it's just it goes to show, though, and I mean, it's needless to say that what we have done has really permeated the culture.
+And I mean, it's needless to say that what we have done has really.

 I think more so than we even realize at times, right?

-Join you in that, Charlie.
+But I will join you in that, Charlie.

 And it's like selfie after selfie after selfie after selfie.

-And I mean, you could be in midtown Manhattan and you're getting stopped all the time for selfies, like people that love you.
+And I mean, you could be in Midtown Manhattan and you're being stopped all the time for selfies.

-But those are the ones that will stop you.
+Like specifically in that like 15 to 25 age range, sometimes younger even, but those are the ones that will stop you.

-And for me, it's constantly a reminder, like, whoa.
+And for me, it's constantly a reminder like, whoa.

-Because I've worked with you for so long.
+I am because I've worked with you for so long.

 I remember one of my first times working with Charlie, we were at the airport.

-We were, you know, I forget which airport, but it was, you know, a big airport.
+We were, you know, I forget which airport, but it was, you know, a big airport and there was one kid that stopped Charlie and gave him a fist bump.

 One kid.

-So the whole time we were walking, there was one kid, stopped you, didn't say anything, gave you a fist bump.
+So the whole time we were walking, there was one kid stopped you, didn't say anything, gave you a fist bump.

 This is pretty cool.

-And to go from there to where we're at, where I literally can't take you anywhere anymore, is nuts.
+And to go from there to where we're at where I literally can't take you anywhere anymore is nuts.

 My personal favorite.

-Blake, we'll play 50.
+Blake, we'll play five or ten.

-And I was like, oh, man, this has gone global.
+And I was like, oh man.

-Ah, I have one of those stories too, actually.
+I have one of those stories too, actually.

 And we'll play the clip after this.